kiedhub/ancillary_vm/README.md

 Following is a description on how to install, configure and build a virtual machine.

 ## Prerequisites
 This VM creation tool is tested to run on a Ubuntu 20.04 host.
-Virtualization needs to be enabled and qemu/kvm installed.
+Virtualisation needs to be enabled and qemu/kvm installed.
 Setting upa  virtual host server is outside of the scope of this doc.

 ## 1. Clone acillary_vm
 The tool is a lean set of script files.
 Running the build script will download the Ubuntu image version (20.04 or 18.04) defined in the configuration file.